Privacy Act Systems - DOL/OASAM-4

 POLICIES AND PRACTICES FOR STORING, RETRIEVING, ACCESSING, RETAINING, AND DISPOSING OF RECORDS IN THE SYSTEM:

-Records are retrieved by claimant's last name, social security number, and employee category (DOL employee or Job Corps student.)
+Files are retrieved by claimant's last name, social security number, and employee category (DOL employee or Job Corps student) and SHIMS Incident Claim Number (ICN).

 RETENTION AND DISPOSAL: